osathoud/Getting-and-Cleaning-data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Prior to using the 'run_analysis.R' file make sure to properly set up the working directory.
 Once the working directory is properly set-up, the code can be copied into R and ran.

-Information about tidy data set 'Cleaned_data.txt'
+#Information about tidy data set 'Cleaned_data.txt':
 The 'Cleaned_data.txt' file contains the the output of the 'run_analysis.R' on the data obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip